hamidhassan85/data_analyst/Instructions/Labs/xx-create-visual-calculations-in-power-bi-desktop.md

 ### Hide fields and finish visual

-In this task, you'll hide some of the fields from the visual and turn others into tooltips.

 1. Under the **X-axis** well/area, select the visibily icon of the following fields to hide them from the visual:

    - Sum of Sales
    - Sum of Cost
    - Profit